 Chess symbols are part of Unicode.
 In the program, the Unicode characters are stored within string variables.
 Every identical chess piece of the same color has the same Unicode.
 Therefore, a total of twelve Unicode characters were needed to visualize all black and white pieces: pawn, knight, bishop, rook, queen and king, for both colors.

-To put a chess piece on a square, the underlying button text must be configured with the Unicode character of the piece.See Section 2.2.3
+To put a chess piece on a square, the underlying button text must be configured with the Unicode character of the piece.